Daytona Lagoon: Grand Prix Go-Kart Raceway

 Daytona Lagoon has one multi-level go-kart track.
 The track has a unique design with it starting on the second floor of the facility overlooking the park's two 9-hole miniature golf courses.

 Go-kart drivers must be 56 in tall.
 Double-seat drivers must have a valid driver's license (non-restricted) to drive a double-seater.
-Double-seat passenger must be at least 36 in tall to ride.
+Double-seat passengers must be at least 36 in tall to ride.

 18 Holes of Mini-Golf

-Two 9-hole miniature golf intertwine with Grand Prix Go-Kart Raceway and the waterpark.
+Two 9-hole miniature golf courses intertwine with the Grand Prix Go-Kart Raceway and the waterpark.
 This park once had three 9-hole miniature golf courses but one was removed in early 2010 to make space for an arcade expansion that included more arcade games and indoor bowling lanes.